MaxMen11/MazeAlgoritms/README.md

 # MazeAlgorithms

-The U&Wall Maze Algorithm operates as follows:
+The U&Walls Maze Algorithm operates as follows:

 1. **Initial Setup**: Start with a square area.
 2. **Dividing the Area**: Each side of the square is divided into halves, and one side is chosen randomly.